 How long is a major penalty in hockey?

 A major penalty in hockey is five minutes long.
 The player who commits a major penalty is pulled from the game and must sit in the penalty box for five minutes, giving the opposing team an extra player on the ice for that time.
 Major penalties are not cut short if the opposing team scores during the penalty time and are required to last the full length, no matter the score of the opposing team.

 Is there a 10 minute penalty in hockey?

 Yes, a 10-minute penalty in hockey is called a misconduct penalty.
 This level of penalty is more severe than a major penalty.
 Instead of removing a player from the game indefinitely, the misconduct penalty makes the player who violated the rules sit out in the penalty box for 10 minutes.
 While this player sits in the penalty box, a new player comes in to substitute his time on the ice.

 What causes a 5 minute penalty in hockey?

-A 5 minute penalty in hockey is a major penalty.
-This penalty is given for a severe violation of the game rules, and requires a 5 minute time out for the player in the penalty box.
-This 5 minute penalty is strictly enforced and does not end short if the opposing team scores a goal.
+A five-minute penalty in hockey is a major penalty.
+This penalty is given for a severe violation of the game rules and requires a five-minute time out for the player in the penalty box.
+This five-minute penalty is strictly enforced and does not end short if the opposing team scores a goal.
 Major penalties are given to player violations that have the intent of harming or injuring an opposing team player.